danielholgate/dataplex-catalog-connectors/managed-connectivity/postgresql-connector/README.md

 |output_folder|Folder in the GCS bucket where the export output file will be stored|OPTIONAL|

-## Prepare your database environment:
+## Prepare your PostgreSQL environment:

 Best practise is to connect to the database using a dedicated user with minimum privileges required to extract metadata.
 1. Create a user in the PostgreSQL instance(s) and grant it the following privileges and roles: